IABTechLab/uid2docs/docs/sharing/sharing-tokenized-from-data-pixel.md

       For a summary of options, see [SDK Functionality](../sdks/summary-sdks.md#sdk-functionality).
 We recommend using the [Client-Side Integration Guide for JavaScript](../guides/publisher-client-side.md).

-   3. Sends the UID2 tokens securely to the DSP (receiver).
+   3. Sends the UID2 tokens securely to the DSP.

 2. The DSP, who is also taking part in sharing, is the receiver.
-The DSP has access to the advertiser's decryption keys, through the UID2 Portal sharing permissions setup, and can therefore decrypt the UID2 tokens into raw UID2s for segment creation.
+The DSP has access to the advertiser's cryptographic keys, through the UID2 Portal sharing permissions setup, and can therefore decrypt the UID2 tokens into raw UID2s for segment creation.

 Both the UID2 sender and receiver must create a UID2 Portal account (see [Account Setup in the UID2 Portal](#account-setup-in-the-uid2-portal)) in order to take part in sharing.
-Without an account, a UID2 participant is not displayed in the list of sharing participants in the UID2 Portal, and cannot receive the sender's decryption keys.
+Without an account, a UID2 participant is not displayed in the list of sharing participants in the UID2 Portal, and cannot receive the sender's cryptographic keys for decryption.

 ## Workflow: Tokenized Sharing in Creative Pixels